pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-11-22-gender-classifier-based-on-movie-dialogues.md

-We see that dialogue keywords like "oh", "love", "like", "darling", "want", "honey" are strong indicators that the character is a female, while keywords like "sir", "man", "hell", "fuckin", "gotta" & "yeah" are usually found in the dialogues of male characters!
+We see that dialogue keywords like "oh", "love", "like", "darling", "want", "honey" are strong indicators that the character is a female, while keywords like "son", "sir", "man", "hell", "gotta", "yeah" & most cuss words are usually found in the dialogues of male characters!

 #### Let's also try to visualize a single decision tree